 - clearly display the name and contact details of the person responsible for displaying the sign;

 - not exceed a display area of 3 metres squared

-Election signs can only be put up during the election period, and you'll need to take it down the night before Election Day.
+Election signs can only be put up 2 months before Election Day, and you'll need to take it down the night before Election Day.

 There are also rules for the writing on your sign:

 - the letter must be more than 120 mm in height if the sign is on any road, or in a place visible from a road, that has a speed limit of less than 70 km per hour

 - if the sign is on a road, or in a place visible from a road, that has a speed limit of 70 km per hour or more, the letters must be 160 mm in height